“Dvarim” is the book of Deuteronomy and lends its name to our Parasha. “These are the words which Moses spoke to all

 Thus, as just mentioned, while YHVH is totally sovereign and controls all people groups, we notice that He places certain expectations upon Yisrael, who are to apply their conscious will (like Moshe, at the beginning of the Parasha) and act volitionally in faith and obedience to their Maker and King, with the Land of Promise being a venue for such actions.

 1. Theological Wordbook of the Old Testament, Vol. 1, ed.
 R. Laird Harris, Moody Press, Chicago, 1980

 2. New Studies in Devarim, Nechama Leibowitz, trans.
 Aryeh Newman.
 Eliner Library, Department for Torah Education and Culture in the Diaspora.
 Hemed Books Inc.,

 Our Parasha affords us a very ordinary and widespread word – davar – which in Modern Hebrew is not used for “word”, but is very commonly used for… “thing”.
 “Close” or “near” – karov – is also available to us for use.
 Sometime ago we examined the same word – karov and krovim plural – for “relatives”, now we will examine its other usage.
 And finally, “to give” – natan – is another useful word for you to be familiar with.

 These things are near/close (lit. the things the these are close/near)

 Ha’dvarim ha’e’lu krovim

-Please (you, male/female) bring near to me the thing (literal translation)
+Please (you, mail) bring near to me the thing (lit. translation)

 He gave her the thing